spinnylights/vulkan-notes/vulkan_instance_architecture.md

 available, and that available memory writes in **Am∩Sm₁** will be made visible to **Bm∩Sm₂**.

+### The device and the host

+Synchronization can be necessary

 ### Mechanisms

 Earlier we said that Vulkan provides several mechanisms for synchronization.
-To be specific, there are five.
-One of these—render passes—we have already explored.
-The others are _semaphores_, _fences_, _events_, and _pipeline barriers_.
+To be specific, there are five: _semaphores_, _fences_, _events_, _pipeline barriers_, and _render passes_.
+One of these—render passes—we have already explored briefly, but we will explore it in depth here.
+The others are new to us.

+Before we get into the details, here's a brief description of when you might want to use each:

+ * **Semaphores**:

 ### Semaphores